-Installing a part by using the SDMC
+Removing a part by using the HMC

-You can use the Systems Director Management Console (SDMC) to perform many service actions, including the installation of a new field-replaceable unit (FRU) or part.
+You can use the Hardware Management Console (HMC) to perform many service actions, including the removal of a field replaceable unit (FRU) or part.

-To install a part into a system or expansion unit that is managed by an SDMC, complete the following steps:
+To remove a part in a system or expansion unit that is managed by HMC Version 7, or later, complete the following steps:

-- 1. In the Power Systems Resources area, select the system on which you want to install a part. - 2.
-From the Actions menu, expand Service and Support > Hardware > MES Tasks > Add FRU. - 3.
-On the Add FRU page, select the system or enclosure type from the Enclosure type list. - 4.
-Select the FRU type that you are installing, and click Next. - 5.
-Select the location code for the location to install, and click Add.
+- 1. In the navigation area, expand Systems Management > Servers. - 2.
+Select the managed system from which you are removing a part. - 3.
+In the Tasks area, expand Serviceability > Hardware > MES Tasks > Remove FRU - 4.
+In the Add/Install/Remove Hardware Remove FRU, Select FRU Type window, select the system or enclosure from which you are removing the part. - 5.
+Select the type of part that you are removing, and click Next.

-6. After the part is placed in the Pending Actions section, click Launch Procedure and follow the instructions to install the part.
+- 6. Select the location of the part that you are removing, and click Add. - 7.
+After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to remove the part.